mldictionary/MLDictionaryAPI/README.md

 # ⚈ Documentation

 ## [Documentation page](https://apidictionary.herokuapp.com/)
-> obs: for now it just works if you access from desktop screen
+> obs: for now it just works if you to access from desktop screen